Filters

 Summers call for breezy silhouettes and vibrant colors that uplift the mood.
 When it comes to Chikankari kurtis, while pristine white is eternal, playful colors never fail to catch the eye.
 Here are some trendy color options for Chikankari short kurtis perfect for the summer season:

 • Chirpy Yellows: Yellow is the color of sunshine, optimism and energy.
 From bright canary and lemon yellow to mellow pastels, various shades look lively.
 They perfectly complement the white Chikankari embroidery.
-Pair yellow chikankari short kurti with white pants or skirts.
+Pair yellow chikankari kurti with white pants or skirts.

 • Cotton Candy Pinks: Pretty in pink!
 From blush rose to bubblegum pink, vibrant pinks add femininity to the mix.
 Contrast floral white embroidery with soothing pinks for a youthful twist.
-Pink Chikankari short kurti paired with white palazzo make ideal daywear.
+Pink Chikankari kurti paired with white palazzo make ideal daywear.

 • Regal Reds: Red never fails to make a style statement.
 Be it crimson reds or lighter maroon, the rich color looks celebratory.
 Red Chikankari short kurti with minimal embroidery make great festive or evening wear.
 Match them with beige or black bottoms.